 4. Gently exfoliate

-Here’s a simple way to gently get rid of dead skin: Mix 3 parts of baking soda to 1 part water.
+Here’s a simple way to gently get rid of dead skin: Mix 3 parts of baking soda with 1 part water.
 Rub gently in a circular motion and then rinse clean.
+We suggest using a damp cloth or damp sponge to apply.

 5. Relieve Skin Irritation